cfisch3r/cfisch3r.github.io/_posts/2023-08-22-ddd-value-objects-implementation-patterns-for-kotlin.md

 description: "DDD Value Objects in Kotlin"
 ---

-A new programming language is an exciting experience for me, since it offers the opportunity to find better solutions to common programming problems.
-As I write back office business applications using Methods and Patterns from the Domain Driven Design, it was a no-brainer that I should focus on these topics first, when I started my transition from Java to Kotlin.
-Initially, I needed to implement value objects, a concept for modeling business data in tactical DDD.
+It is exciting for me to learn a new programming language, since it provides me with the opportunity to solve common programming problems more efficiently.
+In my primary area of work, back office business applications, Domain Driven Design (DDD) is widely used.
+So, when I switched from Java to Kotlin, I was curious to see how my new main language applies to these patterns .
+My first step was to learn about implementation alternatives of value objects, a concept for modelling data in DDD.

 <!--more-->